 There is nothing better than free!
-If you can create some tools on your website which function well and if you promote and document them well, then you increase your website traffic exponentially.
-Think about some easy tools you can get built for your website which relate to the products or service you provide.
+If you can create some tools on your website that function well and if you promote and document them well, then you increase your website traffic exponentially.
+Think about some easy tools you can get built for your website which relate to the products or services you provide.

 In the image above you will see the Online VAT Calculator tool receives over 500,000+ page visits per month!

 Website URL: https://neilpatel.com/ubersuggest/

 Type of tool: SEO